-The following are projected federal student loan interest rates for the 2026-27 college academic year.
-These rates are not official.
-The official rates will be determined based on the results of the U.S. Treasury auction for the 10-year note, scheduled for May 12, 2026.
+The following are the official federal student loan interest rates for the 2026-27 college academic year.
+These rates were determined based on the results of the U.S. Treasury auction for the 10-year note on May 12, 2026.

 | Loan Type | Borrower | Fixed Interest Rate |